Stranger Things 4 gets a release date – and it's coming in two parts

 The wait is (almost) over.STRANGER THINGS 4 Vol. 1 is coming May 27.
 STRANGER THINGS 4 Vol. 2 is coming July 1.Every ending has a beginning. pic.twitter.com/WIQP049nxuFebruary 17, 2022

+"Seven years ago, we planned out the complete story arc for Stranger Things," the Duffer brothers added.
+"At the time, we predicted the story would last four to five seasons.
+It proved too large to tell in four, but – as you'll see for yourselves – we are now hurtling toward our finale."

+Interestingly, the Duffer brothers signed off by teasing the possibility of "many more exciting stories" that they wish to tell in the Stranger Things universe.
+Hopefully, then, we'll get plenty of spin-offs in the form of Netflix movies and TV shows once the curtain falls on Hawkins' eccentric but beloved Upside Down-fighting crew for the final time.

-A bunch of new Stranger Things season 4 posters are teasing the beginning of the end of Netflix's hugely successful sci-fi horror show.
+Before season 4's release date was revealed, Netflix revealed a bunch of new Stranger Things posters that teased the beginning of the end of Netflix's hugely successful sci-fi horror show.

 Perhaps unsurprisingly, the characters in each location – a Russian prison, Hawkins laboratory, Creel House, and California – are all drawn to the same doorway in their posters.
 Those glowing, tendril-filled entry points are none other than portals to the Upside Down.
 It seems, then, that no matter where any of Stranger Things' main players go, they can't escape the alternate dimension that houses enemies including the Mind Flayer and the Demogorgon.